murrahjm/PSBackup/README.md

 Current idea is that the backup could just be a large block of JSON.
 For the private modules maybe make a catalog or zip file, backup as base64 string or something.
 Not sure exactly
 There would be two parts to this project, the "server" side and the "client" side

+Cross-platform support would be cool.
+Save on windows, restore on linux and vice-versa.
 ## Server

 Create a webserver and API with POSH Universal Dashboards with OAuth login support.
 Web interface would be a dashboard showing backup stats (number of backups, log of which machines were backed up) and maybe the most recent backup in JSON format.